 What Lenders Want From You

 What lenders really want to see from their borrowers isn't a sudden influx of cash into their account.
-They want to work with borrowers whose total monthly debt obligations, including the new mortgage, will total no more than 36 percent of the gross monthly income that they receive every month.
+They like to see proof of what's called the "28/36 Rule," which means that a household's total housing costs total 28 percent of gross monthly income and 36 percent on other debts, including car payments and credit card obligations.
 Lenders consider these to be stable borrowers.
 If they see large deposits, they may worry that the borrowers are overextending themselves with loans from friends or family that they'll have to pay back.